Little Rock's first airport opened in 1917 and was formally known as the Little Rock Intermediate Air Depot, operated by

-In 1953, the airport received major runway improvements occurred and the first Instrument Landing System (ILS) was installed soon after.
+In 1953, the airport received major runway improvements and the first Instrument Landing System (ILS) was installed soon after.

 Jets came to Little Rock in the 1960s, a new terminal opened in 1972, and a second commercial service runway was opened in 1991.

 Throughout the 1990s, more than $170 million in capital improvements were made at Little Rock National to ensure that the facility would continue to serve its customers in the new century.

-The airport was renamed Bill and Hillary Clinton National Airport in 2012, and in 2014 the airport announced a concourse renovation as part of the 2020 Vision Plan.
+The airport was renamed Bill and Hillary Clinton National Airport in 2012, and in 2014 the airport announced a concourse renovation.

 While we’re always looking forward, we know it’s important to remember how we got here.
 Check out these fun vintage details from our early days!

 1927 - Charles Lindbergh’s Spirit of St. Louis at Little Rock Airport